Why use a Learning Management System (LMS)?

 Why learners love Learning Management Systems

-Learning hosted on an LMS is great for users as well as for the training companies that offer it.
-The constant availability of the learning content on the platform means that students can refer back to it whenever they need to, which puts less pressure on their own memory and note taking abilities.
+Learning hosted on an LMS is great for users as well as for the training companies offering it.
+The constant availability of the learning content on the platform means that students can refer back to it whenever they need to, which puts less pressure on their memory and note taking abilities.

 A better learning experience for the users means more effective training, which of course improves the performance of the training company who is offering it.